Answers for WPA03 of Basic data and decision analysis in R, taught at the University of Konstanz in Winter 2017/2018.

 #> [1] TRUE

-3i.
-Is the average insect count of all cases that were treated with spray C and are above average (within spray C) smaller or larger than the average insect count of all cases that were treated with spray F and are below average (within spray F)?
-(Hint: Proceed in multiple steps:
+and are above average (within spray C) smaller or larger than the average insect count of all cases that were treated with spray F

-1. identify subsets of df that contain only cases of spray C and F,
+that contain only cases ofspray C

-2. compute the averages of these subsets,
+, - compute the averages of these subsets,

-4. compute and compare the means of these new subsets.
+that contain the cases that you want to compare, - compute and compare the means of these new subsets.

 # a: Get subsets C and F: